ovosimpatico/CLI-TikTok/docs/HowToGetVideoList.md

 ![2](assets/2.png)

-### 3. Select `TXT` as the file format and request your data.
+### 3. Select `JSON` as the file format and request your data.
 This process might take a couple days.
 You'll be notified once it's ready to download.

 ![3](assets/3.png)